 The words over the front door state simply, "Where Time Stands Still."
 Time might, but you won't.
 There's too much to do here, and most of it is a whole lotta fun.
 Snugly nestled in the shadow of Mummy Mountain, the Camelback Inn is true to its roots.
 Step into the lobby, and you just might expect a real live cowboy to walk in at any moment, thanks to the hand-painted wood ceiling, flagstone floors and horsehair pillows gracing the ample wing chairs.

 The Inn began as a winter resort for frost-tinged Northerners and Southern riders over sixty years ago, and was acquired by the Marriott hotel chain in 1967.
 Today it's the jewel among their 22 resort properties.
 Jewel of this particular property is the Spa at Camelback Inn, which was added in 1989.
 This spa will become your personal oasis in the desert.
 What will you do here?
 For starters, massages, fango facials (the secret is the therapeutic mud), fitness classes, adobe clay purification treatments (hey, it's the desert) and Ayurvedic Bindi herbal body wraps (courtesy of your own personal swami?).
+Of course, you could always just sift through reviews of the latest wrinkle creams, but this seems more stimulating if you ask me.
 There's also a Spa Salon for color and cut, manicures and pedicures with oceans of potions, makeup artists and skincare consultants, all while you pad around in a plump terrycloth robe.